What's All This Then?

 On a hill above the city of Florence sits the Romanesque church, San Miniato al Monte.
 Its white marble floor is dotted with this bold black circle, enclosing an elegant cross.
 Its energy focuses inwards, then outwards, a metaphor appropriate for the work we do.
 Once removed from its religious context and rendered as a clean mathematical shape, the mark has a secondary feeling that recalls American heavy industry.
 The US Steel "diamonds" come to mind, industrial gears and other marks from that generation's powerful geometric design.

+Digital is Analog, JC at Webstock in Wellington, New Zealand.
+JC on The Interview Show.
+An interview with JC in Design Glut.
 PC Mag just named us as one of their Top 99 Undiscovered Websites.
 JC took part in a Communication Arts Magazine roundtable on design and technology and was interviewed by Samantha Stainburn for Crain's Chicago Business recently.
 Another interview is Under the Iron and another roundtable happened as a part of 37signals' Fireside Chat series.
 JC wrote a piece for A List Apart.
 Time Magazine named our Museum of Online Museums (MoOM) one of their 50 Coolest Websites for 2005.
 There was a big CP profile in UK magazine, Computer Arts.
 Bob Mehr got into The Show for The Chicago Reader.
 Wired wrote about our Dear Cell-Phone User Cards.
 Plus, Time Out Magazine and The Christian Science Monitor both reviewed our Field-Tested Books project.

 Here's a small sampling of logomarks we have created for a variety of clients.
 Use the plus signs below to navigate.